Cristian Silvestri

-Cristian Silvestri (born January 21, 1975 in Roma, Italy) is a retired Italian football defender.
+Cristian Silvestri (born January 21, 1975) is a retired Italian football defender.

 Career

 Ternana Calcio

 Silvestri began his professional career at the age of 20, after he was promoted from the youth system of Ternana Calcio in 1995.
 The player made a handful of appearances in his first season, and continued with the senior squad for 4 full seasons, and in his final two seasons with the club, Silvestri established himself as an undisputed starter an following the conclusion of the 1998–99 season, Silvestri had racked up over 100 appearances for his club in all competitions, scoring 6 goals.
 Following several positive seasons with Ternana Calcio, the fullback transferred to Cosenza Calcio in the summer of 1999.

 Cosenza Calcio

 In July 1999, Cosenza Calcio 1914, officially announced the signing of the 24-year-old defender, for an undisclosed transfer fee.
 In just two seasons with the third division club, Silvestri managed an impressive 54 appearances with 1 goal in all competitions.
 The players impressive form led to interest amongst several larger Italian clubs, including Serie A side, U.S. Lecce, who eventually signed the defender in the summer of 2001.